 The Community Economic Development (CED) Clinic teaches transactional practice skills to students through the representation of nonprofit corporations, community-based associations and enterprises, small businesses, and artists.
 The clinic provides both challenging client work and a rigorous classroom component to expose students to substantive legal concepts related to community economic development and business law.
 Client work may include drafting corporate formation documents; assisting nonprofit organizations with tax-exempt applications and maintenance of tax-exempt status; drafting and negotiating contracts; acting as general counsel to nonprofit corporations and small businesses; working with state and local government agencies; counseling related to intellectual property issues; and assisting with community-oriented real estate transactions and other transactions related to economic development and redevelopment projects.
 In addition, students may research issues related to public policies that affect clinic clients and provide community education workshops on substantive law issues pertinent to the clinic’s practice areas.
-Students also learn practice skills, including client counseling, negotiation, research and planning, drafting, advocacy, and understanding the role of culture and group dynamics.
+Students also learn practice skills, including client counseling, drafting, research and planning, project management, advocacy, and understanding group dynamics.
 Through both client work and the seminar component, students are exposed to a variety of social systems that impact their clients and are encouraged to think reflectively about the nature of transactional advocacy in the public’s interest.
-Students direct all aspects of the representation and work under the supervision of Professor Patience Crowder and a Clinical Fellow.
+Students direct all aspects of the representation and work under the supervision of Assistant Professor Patience Crowder and a Clinical Fellow.

 Click here for our brochure.